govhackaustralia/hackerspace3/README.md

 $ rails db:setup
 ```

-*This will load the seeds also, see db/seeds.rb for more options*
+*This will also load seed data, see db/seeds.rb for more options*

 ## Test Suite